symfony/symfony-docs/components/dom_crawler.rst

         </media:group>
     </entry>

-It can be filtered with ``DomCrawler`` without a need to register namespace aliases both with :method:`Symfony\\Component\\DomCrawler\\Crawler::filterXPath`::
+This can be filtered with the  ``Crawler`` without needing to register namespace aliases both with :method:`Symfony\\Component\\DomCrawler\\Crawler::filterXPath`::

     $crawler = $crawler->filterXPath('//default:entry/media:group//yt:aspectRatio');